-Linking students to careers.
+Linking students to careers

 ALEX BREAULT, DIRECTOR OF WORK BASED LEARNING

-The Leadership Collier Foundation's (LCF), a 501(c) 3 of the Greater Naples Chamber, mission is the activate the potential of leaders to build a stronger Collier County.
+The Leadership Collier Foundation's (LCF), a 501(c) 3 of the Greater Naples Chamber, mission is to activate the potential of leaders to build a stronger Collier County.
 We do this through two areas of focus; leadership programs and talent.
 The talent area of focus is based on local community and employer needs which connects youth to employers through quality work-based learning experiences.
 Since inception in 2018, we have been able to reach over 5,000 students through meaningful opportunities.
 This work is managed by our Director of Work-Based Learning, Alex Breault, it is free to students and employers and is funded through annual investors such as Naples Children Education Foundation.

 Work-based learning is a talent strategy that provides students with real-life work experiences where students can apply academic and technical skills to develop their employability.
 92% of our Chamber members are small businesses with 10 or fewer employees.
 Our employers continuously tell us that one of their top challenges continues to be talent.
 It is both difficult and expensive to find skilled talent necessary for them to thrive.
 By investing more in talent while leveraging our business relationships, we are working to grow, connect, and cultivate our own future workforce.